Malex21/CreateBigCannons-BallisticCalculator/README.md

 The direction expected is the direction your cannon is facing when it is not activated/mounted.
 Press F3 and you will find the direction.

+Relative precision is a quick way to determine whether a shot is precise or not.
+The higher it is, the more likely the shot is gonna hit.
+More precisely, a high relative precision means that the shell should land *relatively* close to the target.
+For example, firing on a close target will land the shot closer than on a far target, and yet relative precision remains unchanged between those 2 targets ;
+that is because the area of what we consider "close" gets bigger on longer distances.

+The current formula for calculating this value remains experimental !

+As of v1.1.0, there are now two trajectories calculated (steep and shallow).

 ## But how do I make my cannon aim the right way ?

 In the next versions of Create Big Cannons, there *might* be an advanced mount which will allow you to input precise angles into the cannon.